Jinbo-Hu/DCASE2022-TASK3/README.md

 If you came across out of memory error, then try to reduce the batch size.

-After downloading, you can delete downloaded_packages folder to save some space.
+After downloading, you can delete the downloaded_packages folder to save some space.

 ## Cite